BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/working with e-post/sending.md

 After you have made all desired changes, you can execute the dispatch with a click on **"OK"**.
 Your invoice will now be sent to Deutsche Post and from there to the recipient.

 {{< notice info "Note" >}}
- _The APP automatically extracts the recipient's address from their data_
+ _The App automatically extracts the recipient's address from their data_
 {{< /notice >}}
 #